AFR 120 - Afro-Latin America (= LAS 120)

 From Mexico to Brazil and beyond, Africans and people of African descent have fought in wars of independence, forged mixed race national identities, and contributed politically and culturally to the making of the Americas.
 Even though Latin America imported ten times as many slaves as the United States, only recently have scholars begun to highlight the role blacks and other people of African descent played in Latin American history.
 This course will explore the experiences of Afro-Latin Americans from slavery to the present, with a particular focus on Haiti, Cuba, Mexico, Brazil, and Colombia.
 In doing so, the course seeks to answer questions such as: What does it mean to be black in Latin America?
 Why has racism persisted in Latin America despite political revolutions claiming to eliminate discrimination?
 What are the links between blacks in Latin America and the United States?
 How have differing conceptions of “race” and “nation” caused the rise and decline of transnational black alliances between U.S. blacks and Afro-Latin Americans?
 All course readings will be in English and will include memoirs, films, and first-hand historical documents in additional to scholarly books and articles.

-Satisfies a major requirement in Latin American Studies
+Satisfies a requirement in the Latin American Studies major or minor.